Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: IV. The Hubbard model

 Having shown our technique to work successfully in 2D, we now use it in order to extract $m_0$ by probing the dispersion of the 1D wires.
-We use the dispersions of charge and spin modes predicted by the 1D Fermi-Hubbard model in order to interpret the additional signal coming from the quantum wires
+In this section, we will discuss the theoretical model employed with the next section detailing on the experimental measurement.

+In order to get some microscopic interpretation of our system and extract $m_0$, we analyse the measured 1D dispersions by comparing them with the many-body spectra as predicted by the 1D Fermi-Hubbard model.
+Here,

 where $c_{j\alpha}$ are the Fermi ladder operators, $\alpha$ is the spin index $\uparrow$ or $\downarrow$, $n_{j\alpha}=c^\dagger_{j\alpha}c_{j\alpha}$ the density operator, $t$ the hopping amplitude, $U$ the interaction strength, $L$ the length of the wire, and $a$ the lattice parameter of the host crystal.
 The many-body spectra of this model are found from the Lieb-Wu equations \cite{LiebWu68},